KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 ## Hashing

 Use the hash of the CType to identify and anchor it to the KILT blockchain.
+Once this is done, it's no longer possible to change or delete the CType schema.

 ### Constructing the `hash` for the `$id`